containers/common/docs/containers.conf.5.md

 **exit_command_delay**=300

-Number of seconds to wait for the API process for the exec call before sending exit command mimicing the Docker behavior of 5 minutes (in seconds).
+Number of seconds to wait for the API process for the exec call before sending exit command mimicking the Docker behavior of 5 minutes (in seconds).

 **tmp_dir**="/run/libpod"